Monday, November 25, 2024

 If we are going to be on the subject of Samhain, we might as well hit a few of the highlights for good measure.
 My main point being demonstrated to death, I will give you a rapid-fire bunch of interesting facts and observations.

 Samhain was a harvest festival at summer's end.
 Samhain was not a "celebration of the dead" as Eddie Foster quipped.
 They didn't celebrate the dead, they celebrated the harvest.
-Exactly when that was to those people, no one knows for certain.
-Could be based on a calendar, or maybe moon phases, or maybe the mid-point between the autumnal equinox and the winter solstice, or even all of the above.
-Who knows!
-We know roughly, but not specifically.
+Exactly when summer's end was to those people, no one knows for certain.
+Pliny, in his "Natural History" book 16 chapter 95, mentions mistletoe was collected, "on the fifth day of the moon, the day which is the beginning of their months and years..."
+So it appears they followed the moon and their calendar, not the sun.
+Makes sense.
+Even with that quote, we only know roughly, but not specifically.

 I've heard the festivals were calculated based on solar events.
 Even though it was a lunar culture?
 Well, let's go with that.
 The equinox is on September 22 and the solstice is on December 21.
 Those are the wrong dates for sure.
 So, what is the mid-point between the autumnal equinox and the winter solstice?
 That's 90 days.
 Well, what is 45 days after September 22?
 November 6.
 Why, that's the wrong date, too!
 Do you see how this game is played?